 What Are the First Side Effects That Occur?

-Dehydration is an early sign of malnutrition and anorexia.
-Low blood sugar (hypoglycemia) also occurs early on, which can lead to mood changes, headaches, difficulties thinking straight, and poor balance.
+Dehydration is an early sign of malnutrition.
+Low blood sugar (hypoglycemia) also occurs early, which can lead to mood changes, headaches, difficulties thinking straight, and poor balance.11 When body weight decreases drastically, it can take longer for the stomach to empty, leading to potential bloating, stomach pain, and constipation.11

 Sex hormones are impacted, which can cause menstruation to stop in women and low levels of testosterone in men.
-Sex drive is often affected.
+Sex drive is often affected.11

 What Are the More Serious Side Effects of Anorexia?